MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ingestiontimefunction.md

 Returns the approximate time at which the current record was ingested.

-This function must be used in the context of a table of ingested data for which the [IngestionTime policy](../management/ingestiontimepolicy.md) was enabled when the data was ingested.
+This function must be used in the context of a table or a [materialized view](../management/materialized-views/materialized-view-overview.md#ingestion_time-function-in-the-context-of-materialized-views).
 Otherwise, this function produces null values.
+If [IngestionTime policy](../management/ingestiontimepolicy.md) was not enabled when the data was ingested, the function returns null values.

 ::: zone-end